cyclus/cyclus.github.com/source/cep/cep20.rst

 in each phase of a given time step.
 Guarantees should be given to module developers that if an entity enters a simulation, that it will experience the entire time step on the time step it enters, and if an entity leaves a simulation, that it will experience an entire time step on the time it leaves.

+Tick and Tock serve as phases for agents to perform actions.
+As an action can occur in either phase, no one specific phase serves as a good time to make decisions based on the state of the simulation.
+Therefore a user phase specifically for decision must occur after the tock phase.
+Note, this phase exists only for agents to make decisions based on that time step.
+Other actions should occur in the Tick and Tock phases.

 Rationale
 =========